brandon-schabel/bnk-sync/packages/client-websocket-manager/README.md

 ```

 ### Integration with a Backend Manager

-In many scenarios, you’ll pair this client with a server-side manager (for instance, the **@bnk/backend-websocket-manager**).
+In many scenarios, you'll pair this client with a server-side manager (for instance, the **@bnk/backend-websocket-manager**).
 Below is a simplified illustration of how that might look:

 **Server (TypeScript/Bun)**:

 ```ts
 import { serve } from "bun";
 import {